ashleyaggie/WorkDayScheduler/README.md

     * Completed using moment.js and setting each time to a 24 hour value

-    * Depending on whether the value was before or after the current moment time, the script gives each block the corresponding class.
+    * The script gives each block a class that corresponds to whether it is before or after current time.

 WHEN I click into a timeblock